New to Yoga? We’ve Got You Covered with the Best Beginner Guide in Grand Rapids

 • How often should I practice, and do you offer beginner classes?

 For optimal results and quick adaptation to the heat, we recommend starting with 2–3 classes per week.
 This consistency helps your body truly adapt.
-Every single one of our 26 & 2 classes (including the 60 and 75-minute sessions) is designed to be hot yoga for beginners Grand Rapids friendly.
-Our instructors treat every class as an opportunity to reinforce the fundamentals.

 • Do I need to reserve a spot, or can I just show up for class?